 The following options don't necessarily fall into a certain macro category, but can still be a great staple to your vegan meals.

-Non-starchy vegetables and fruits sort of fall into a class of their own, since they don;t contain a lot of calories or a significant source of any macro.
-But because of their high micronutrient content, these are some of the most nutrient-dense foods you can eat.
+Non-starchy vegetables and fruits sort of fall into a class of their own, since they typically don’t contain a lot of calories or a significant source of any macro.
+However, because of their high micronutrient content, these are some of the most nutrient-dense foods you can eat.

 Include plenty of non-starchy fruits and veggies with every meal to help balance out carb and fat heavy proteins and perfect your macro and calorie balance even further - and improve your intake of vitamins and minerals.